Tornadoes of 2022: August 17 (Paraguay)

 A damaging stovepipe tornado was caught on video from multiple angles as it caused severe damage in the San Joaquín, Paraguay area on August 17.
 Homes were damaged by the tornado, and a few were largely destroyed, sustaining total roof loss and collapse of their exterior walls.
 Crop damage occurred, trees were downed, and outbuildings were destroyed as well.
 Numerous farm animals, including cows, pigs, and chickens were killed by the tornado.
 At least 5 people were injured.

 September

-September 6 (British Isles)

-On the morning of September 5, TORRO issued a rare tornado watch for portions of Ireland and the United Kingdom.
-On September 6, at least two tornadoes touched down across the United Kingdom and one tornado touched down in Ireland.
-An F1/T3 tornado between Yaverland and Bembridge blew off the roof of an outbuilding, causing high-F1 level damage.
-This tornado was filmed and viewed by numerous people, but the European Severe Storms Laboratory (ESSL) noted this event may have been two tornadoes.
-An unrated tornado was observed at Bonnyrigg, just outside Edinburgh, and caused minor tree damage.
-This tornado was also caught on video from multiple angles.
-An F1 tornado also touched down at Killag, Ireland, causing damage to a roof and a chimney.
-Large tree branches were broken, trees uprooted or snapped, some roof sheets of a house were blown off.
-Sheet metal roofing was also torn off a barn, and the roof of the barn was partly lifted off its structure.
-Wooden pallets were blown away, some of which were thrown 150 meters, with one later being found on top of a roof.

 September 17 (Italy)

 On September 17, a small tornado/waterspout outbreak affected Italy.
 An F0 tornado touched down in Fano around 9:25 UTC, causing minor tree damage and overturning a truck.
 Two people were injured by this tornado.
 Over the next hour, three waterspouts occurred.
 Around 12:25 UTC, a waterspout came ashore in Tortora, causing F0 damage to a beach facility.
 Minutes later, around 12:35 UTC, another waterspout came ashore in Tortora, destroying another beach facility at F1 intensity.
 The same tornado also damaged and moved cars, snapped or uprooted trees, destroyed benches, and caused roof damage to structures.
 Ten minutes after the F1 tornado, another waterspout came ashore in Praia a Mare and caused F0 level damage to beach signs and a beach facility, as well as downing a tree and damaging a roof.
 A total of four tornadoes were confirmed.